CyVerse-learning-materials/DE-tool-integration-quickstart/osg.rst

 |add_tool_osg|

-Procede to create an app in Discovery Environment
+Procede `here <https://wiki.cyverse.org/wiki/display/DEmanual/Designing+the+Interface>`_ to create an app interface in the CyVerse Discovery Environment

 ----